 Step 3: Attach the secure hook to the ribbon.
 Put aside project.

-Step 4: Tie the clothesline rope to both of the nails or command hooks.
+Step 4: Tie the clothesline rope to both of the command hooks.
 It’s best to have one of the sides lower so the tray travels on its own.

 Step 5: Fill the box with candy (and eat some).